bumptech/nitro/docs/nitro.md

    interface into other event loops.
 Though it has a theoretical performance benefit, Nitro uses a level-triggered activity fd to make integration easier for 3rd party binding developers.
- * Nitro is written in C.  We're just not big C++ fans, and we don't like linking against libstdc++ :-) .
+ * Nitro is written in C.  We prefer C, and we don't like linking against libstdc++ :-) .

 It's not all upside:

- * ZeroMQ is slighly faster (30-40%) on very small (<40 bytes) tcp messages and inproc,  Nitros use of locks probably costs it there.
-(Nitro is somewhat faster on frames > 50-70 bytes).
+ * On very small (<40 byte) TCP messages and inproc messages, ZeroMQ is faster (30-40%) than Nitro;
+   Nitro's use of mutex/cond on socket queues probably costs it there.
+   Nitro is somewhat faster, though, on frames > 50-70 bytes).
  * Nitro has no equivalent of PGM support, nor will it ever.
-It doesn't fit the project's goals--Nitro's target users don't usually control the switching hardware to a degree to use PGM.
+It doesn't fit the project's goals.
+Nitro's target users don't usually control the switching hardware to a degree to use PGM.
    So if you're on a network where very high performance multicast is key, ZMQ is probably a better fit.
- * Nitro does not have multi-connect.
+ * Nitro does not have multi-host connect.
 If that topology is critical to you, ZeroMQ can help (or HAproxy, but this is not as clean or as fast.)
- * Nitro is very young, and does not have _nearly_ the language support ZeroMQ has.
+ * Nitro is very young, and does not have *nearly* the language support ZeroMQ has.
 Chances are if you want to use Nitro in your language of choice, you're going to have to make it happen.
 Unless your language is C, Python, or Haskell
- * ZeroMQ is ported to work on Windows (as well as smartphone platforms).
+ * ZeroMQ is ported to work on Windows and lots of other places.
    Nitro has not yet been ported to anything but Linux and Mac OS X.

 Contact/Credits